data301-2020-winter2/course-project-solo_107/analysis/README.md

 ## Analysis

-This Notebook contains jupyter notebooks that cover the anaylis of my data.
+#### This Notebook contains jupyter notebooks that cover the anaylis of my data.

-1. **EDA - Cleaning**
+1. **milestone1.ipynb**

+This notebook loads the data.

+2. **milestone2.ipynb**

-This notebook goes through and cleans the data set.
+This notebook cleans, explores, and analyzes the data to answer some research questions.

-2. **EDA - Visualizing**
+#### The folders in this directory include:

+1. **scripts**

-This notebook is contains exploratory visualizations of the cleaned data.
+This contains the project function needed to clean the data.

-3. **EDA - Cleaning**

-This notebook addresses my research questions and makes conclusions with the aid of visualizations.
+2. **rough-work**

+This contains the rough work completed to prepare for milestone 2.

 Source of data set: https://www.kaggle.com/zynicide/wine-reviews